Moreholidays January Handwriting Day

 In response to our inquiry, WIMA informed us that they did not obtain a presidential proclamation or an act of congress when designating the day.
 An official “National” day requires an act of congress or a presidential proclamation.

-Ecards Send a free Ecard daily for just about any January calendar holiday, occasion, observance, or event.
-Or, just for the fun of it!
+Ecards – Send a free Ecard daily for National Handwriting Day or just about any calendar holiday, occasion, observance, or event.
+Undoubtedly, it’s fun for both the sender and the recipient.

 Holiday Insights, where every day in January is a holiday, a bizarre or wacky day, an observance, or a special event.
-Join us in the daily calendar fun each and every day of the year.
+Therefore, please join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Moreover, in addition to National Handwriting Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 January holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.